-On October 23, 2018, Ontario’s recently elected Progressive Conservative government announced the introduction of Bill 47, Making Ontario Open for Business Act, 2018.
-If passed by the legislature, the new law would repeal much of the previous Liberal government’s controversial Bill 148, the Fair Workplaces, Better Jobs Act, 2017.
-The new government has stated that the proposed legislation would boost job growth and investment in the province by reducing the regulatory burdens that Bill 148 placed on Ontario employers.
+On November 21, 2018, the provincial government passed Bill 47, the Making Ontario Open for Business Act, 2018.
+The new law repeals much of the previous government’s controversial Bill 148, the Fair Workplaces, Better Jobs Act, 2017.

-Some of the more significant changes proposed include the following amendments to the Employment Standards Act, 2000 (the “ESA”):
+The most notable changes of Bill 47 include the following amendments to the Employment Standards Act, 2000 (the “ESA”) effective January 1, 2019:

-- Maintaining Ontario’s current minimum wage at $14 per hour until at least October 2020, to be followed by increases tied to inflation;
+- Maintaining Ontario’s current minimum wage at $14 per hour until October 1, 2020, with annual inflationary adjustments thereafter;

-- Replacing current personal emergency leave entitlements by providing employees the right to take only eight annual unpaid leave days, with specifically three days for personal illness, two for bereavement and three for “family responsibilities”;
+- Replacing current personal emergency leave entitlements by providing employees the right to take only 8 annual unpaid leave days, with specifically 3 days for personal illness, 2 for bereavement and 3 for “family responsibilities”;

-- Repealing the current provision prohibiting employers from requiring an employee to provide a medical note to establish an entitlement to personal emergency leave;
+- Repealing the current prohibition on the right to require a medical note to establish an employee’s entitlement to personal emergency leave;

-- Repealing equal pay for equal work on the basis of employment status (part-time, casual and temporary) and assignment employee status (temporary help agency status) but maintaining the requirement for equal pay on the basis of sex;
+- Repealing equal pay for equal work on the basis of employment status and assignment employee status (but maintaining the requirement for equal pay on the basis of sex);

-- Repealing the averaging public holiday pay formula prescribed by Bill 148 and returning to the previous prorating public holiday pay formula; and
+- Repealing the averaging public holiday pay formula prescribed by Bill 148 and reinstituting the “old” public holiday pay formula;

-- Repealing the reverse onus requirement for the employer to prove that an individual is not an employee where there is a dispute over whether or not the individual has been misclassified as a contractor.
+- Repealing the reverse onus requirement for the employer to prove that an individual is not an employee where a classification as a contractor is disputed; and

-Under Bill 47, the government would preserve the right of employees to receive three weeks of paid vacation after five years’ service, and would maintain current leave provisions for cases of domestic and sexual violence affecting an employee or an employee’s child.
+Under Bill 47, the right of employees to receive three weeks of paid vacation after five years’ service is maintained.
+Bill 47 also maintains the current ESA leave provisions for cases of domestic and sexual violence affecting an employee or an employee’s child.